 - What We Do

-This means that you are not paying tax, you are probably underpaid, you are not getting payslips or superannuation and – if anything goes wrong and you want to make a complaint about your employment – you may struggle to prove that you were employed there and that you worked all the hours you say you worked.
+Usually cash-in-hand means that you are not paying tax, you are being underpaid, you are not getting payslips or superannuation and if anything goes wrong and you want to make a complaint about your employment, you may struggle to prove that you were employed there and that you worked all the hours you say you worked.
 Think about these issues before you accept a cash-in-hand job and try to keep as much evidence as possible about all the hours you work.

 We know that international students may be more vulnerable to accepting cash-in-hand jobs.
 If you would like to make an appointment for free and confidential legal advice about your work rights with the International Students Employment and Accommodation Legal Service, please contact the Study Melbourne Student Centre by calling 1800 056 449 or emailing firstname.lastname@example.org.